Neosperience/GrassFormation/README.md

 Supported attributes:
  - `Name` (string): The name of the Greengrass Group
+ - `GroupRoleArn` (string): The ARN of the IAM Role to be associated with the Group.
+Your AWS Greengrass core will use the role to access AWS cloud services.
+The role's permissions should allow Greengrass core Lambda functions to perform actions against the cloud.
  - `CoreDefinitionVersionArn`, `DeviceDefinitionVersionArn`, `FunctionDefinitionVersionArn`, `SubscriptionDefinitionVersionArn`, `LoggerDefinitionVersionArn`, `ResourceDefinitionVersionArn`: see [Greengrass CreateGroupVersion API](https://docs.aws.amazon.com/greengrass/latest/apireference/creategroupversion-post.html) for more info.

 ### GrassFormationCore